 However, there is one problem with moving to cash; it is the timing.

-If you move to cash too early and the market recovers quickly, then you may miss out on stock market gains.
+If you move to cash too early and the market recovers quickly, you may miss out on stock market gains.

 Move too late, and you will have lost too much money; in this case, you should employ a dollar-cost averaging strategy.